kyxap1/starred/README.md

 - [terrahelp](https://github.com/opencredo/terrahelp) - Terraform helper.
 Terrahelp is as a command line utility written in Go and is aimed at providing supplementary functionality which can sometimes prove useful when working with Terraform.
 - [nomad](https://github.com/hashicorp/nomad) - Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and scale and has native Consul and Vault integrations.
 - [consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
+- [micro](https://github.com/micro/micro) - Micro is a framework for cloud native development
 - [acme](https://github.com/google/acme) - A simple ACME command line tool without 3rd party deps!
 - [hashiapp](https://github.com/kelseyhightower/hashiapp) - Demo 12 Factor application that utilizes Hashicorp tools.
 - [terminus](https://github.com/kelseyhightower/terminus) - Get facts about a Linux system.
 - [vault](https://github.com/hashicorp/vault) - A tool for secrets management, encryption as a service, and privileged access management
 - [permissions2](https://github.com/xyproto/permissions2) - :closed_lock_with_key: Middleware for keeping track of users, login states and permissions
-- [go-jose](https://github.com/square/go-jose) - An implementation of JOSE standards (JWE, JWS, JWT) in Go
 - [terraform-provider-kafka](https://github.com/packetloop/terraform-provider-kafka) - Terraform provider for kafka
 - [consul-zombie](https://github.com/myENA/consul-zombie) - Hunt and kill consul zombie services.
 - [consul-backinator](https://github.com/myENA/consul-backinator) - Command line Consul backup and restore utility supporting KVs, ACLs and Queries